arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 ## Architecture

-The core of MathLive is a math rendering enging that can output to HTML and CSS.
+The core of MathLive is a math rendering engine that can output to HTML and CSS.
 This engine uses the TeX layout algorithms because of their quality.
 Given the same input, MathLive will render pixel for pixel what TeX would have rendered.